CatDev90/Contact_Management_System-/README.md

 This Project is about creating a user friendly way to perform CRUD operation on a database using the CLI.
 Giving the user a set of numeric option that will allow them to either Create, Read, Add, Update or Delete a contact from the database.
-It also validates uk phone numbers and email inputs from the user.
+It also validates phone numbers and email inputs from the user.

 ## Installation
 Activate virtual enviorment